Emma Felbermayr

-Emma Felbermayr (born 27 January 2007) is an Austrian racing driver who competes in F1 Academy and the F4 Spanish Championship for Rodin Motorsport as part of the Sauber Academy.
+Emma Felbermayr (born 27 January 2007) is an Austrian racing driver who competes in F1 Academy for Rodin Motorsport and the Italian F4 Championship for PHM Racing as part of the Audi Driver Development Programme.

-Career
+Junior career

 Karting

 Felbermayr made her international karting debut in 2019, racing for Solgat Motorsport in the OKJ class of the Trofeo Delle Industrie.
-Continuing in OKJ until 2021, Felbermayr finished 8th in both the ADAC Kart Masters and second in the Ladies Cup in her final year in the category.
+Continuing in OKJ until 2021, Felbermayr finished eighth in both the ADAC Kart Masters and second in the Ladies Cup in her final year in the category.
 Stepping up to OK for the following year, Felbermayr's main highlights were a ninth place in the 2022 German Karting Championship and a ninth-place finish in the South Garda Winter Cup in 2023 before stepping up to KZ2 that same year.
-After competing in the Karting World Cup and WSK Final Cups, Felbermayr stayed in KZ2 for 2024, during which she finished 31st in the Trofeo Andrea Margutti.
+After competing in the Karting World Cup and WSK Final Cups, Felbermayr stayed in KZ2 for 2024, during which she finished 31st in the Andrea Margutti Trophy.

 Formula 4

+2025

-On the same day as her F1 Academy announcement, Rodin Motorsport announced that Felbermayr would also compete in the Spanish F4 and Eurocup-4 Winter Championships.
+On the same day as her F1 Academy announcement, Rodin Motorsport announced that Felbermayr would also compete in the 2025 Spanish F4 Championship and Eurocup-4 Winter Championships.
 In the first round of the Eurocup-4 Winter Championship, Felbermayr finished 28th and 20th in the first two races, but after starting 24th for race three, she took advantage of crashes ahead and post-race penalties to be classified 13th in the final race of the weekend.
 She was unable to better this result in the following round, and finished the championship in 27th overall, the highest placed female driver.
 In the main Spanish F4 campaign, Felbermayr's season began slowly with a best result of 22nd in MotorLand Aragón, but steady progression during the third round in Portimão saw her finish 15th in race three.
+In the following four rounds, Felbermayr scored a best result of 13th in race one at Barcelona to end her maiden season in F4 machinery 29th in points.

+2026

+At the start of the following year, Felbermayr joined PHM Racing to compete in the first three rounds of the UAE4 Series, scoring a best result of 12th in race three of the second Yas Marina round.